SDU-eScience/UCloud-Courses/README.md

-# Requesting Courses in UCloud
+# Courses on UCloud

-This README contains information about the following:
+This repository contains all the necessary information about how to request, create, and develop a course on UCloud.

-- Requirements when developing a UCloud course.
+Please read this document in full before [requesting](././README.md#how-to-request-a-ucloud-course) a UCloud course.
-- General considerations to keep in mind when requesting courses.
-- Outline of services offered.
-- Outline of the financial model.
-- Teacher agreement.

-Below, the term *Course* refers to the university-approved course while *digital course* (UCloud) refers to the course deployment on UCloud.
+Below, the term *university course* refers to the university-approved course while *UCloud course* refers to the course deployment on UCloud.

+This document contains information about the following:

+1. What are UCloud Courses?
+2. Requirements and General Considerations
+    1. Course- and teacher requirements
+    2. Course materials on GitHub are public
+    3. The teacher is the developer
+    4. UCloud courses are updated bi-annually
+    5. After a UCloud course is completed
+3. Outline of Services Offered
+    1. How to request a UCloud Course
+    2. The Financial Model

+## What are UCloud Courses?

+The idea behind UCloud courses is to wrap all the relevant course material for a given university course (software packages, notebooks, scripts etc.) in a UCloud app.
+This allows for quick and seamless access to the material to the students.

+UCloud courses are built a relevant, existing UCloud base images such as JupyterLab, RStudio, Conda, Ubuntu, Linux virtual desktops etc.

+UCloud courses are deployed as stand-alone apps on UCloud under the *Courses* category card in the UCloud [app store](https://docs.cloud.sdu.dk/guide/browsing.html).
+Behind this card is one Course card per university.
+To select a course from, say, AU, a UCloud user clicks the AU Course card and selects the given course.

-## Requirements
+## Requirements and General Considerations

-Before requesting a new UCloud course, the teacher should make sure that the following requirements are met:
+Before [requesting](./README.md#how-to-request-a-ucloud-course) a new UCloud course there are some requirements that the course and teacher must meet.
+Furthermre, there are some general considerations that the teacher must be aware of.
+Both the requirements and general considerations are outlined below.

+### Course- and teacher requirements

-1. The UCloud digital course is associated with an academic course, which is already existing or planned and approved to take place in the foreseeable future.
+1. The UCloud course is associated with a university course, which is already existing, or planned and approved to take place in the foreseeable future.
-2. The digital course has been developed by using the *UCloud-Courses* GitHub repository scripts and templates.
-3. The course is for students enrolled at a Danish university.
+2. The course is for students enrolled at a Danish university.
-4. The teacher, responsible for the digital course development and maintainance, is employed at a post-PhD level (i.e., postdoc, assistant/associate/full professor).
+3. The teacher is employed at a post-PhD level (i.e., postdoc, assistant/associate/full professor).

-## General Considerations

 ### Course materials on GitHub are public